sijingzhangzsj0604/docs/docs/cloud/guides/security/enable-upstream-mutual-tls.md

 2. The path prefix is `/v1`.
 3. The HTTP Host is `umtls.httpbin.org`.
 4. Set the upstream URL to the IP address of Nginx container (in our case, it's `http://172.17.0.4`).
 Please use the below command to get the correct IP address in your run.
-5. We enable the upstream mutual TLS and fill in the Certificate ID.
+5. We enable the upstream mutual TLS and fill in the SSL object ID.

 :::tip
 You can run the command below to fetch the container address of the nginx services.